The two longest Chicago games

 The view of my car from my front porch.

 I woke up early this morning to shovel my sidewalks and dig out my car so I could get to UIC on time.
-This was the third time I had shoveled in twenty-four hours and I actually enjoyed shoveling!
+This was the third time I had shoveled in twenty-four hours, and I actually enjoyed shoveling!
 Since I don’t like to run in the snow because I’m afraid to twist my weak ankles yet again, shoveling snow is my alternate form of exercise on snowy days.
 I like to brag that I’m cross-training.
 I love shoveling snow about as much as I hate mowing the lawn.
 But those are responsibilities of a homeowner.
 So, I enjoyed shoveling out my car and then returning home after school and parking in the very same place.

 In many Chicago neighborhoods, people shovel out their parking spots and then place old chairs or other unwanted furniture that is worthless (just in case it gets stolen or thrown away by the City of Chicago) to reserve their parking spots.
 This is a time-honored Chicago tradition that I remember from the 1960s.
-This causes more arguments than perhaps even the White Sox vs. Cubs debate that is so quintessential Chicago.
-In fact, people have been shot for freshly-shoveled parking spaces.
+This causes more arguments than even the White Sox vs. the Cubs debate that is so quintessential Chicago.
+In fact, people have been shot for freshly shoveled parking spaces.

 Chicago Sun-Times, February 20, 2010

 I have always shoveled out my parking space, but I have never placed junk on the street to reserve my space.
-I usually shovel my car out and when I come back I park in the same space that I shoveled if I’m fortunate enough that it’s still available.
+I usually shovel my car out and when I come back, I park in the same space that I shoveled if I’m fortunate enough that it’s still available.
 If it’s not, I shovel out a new spot and park there.
-One year, I ended up shoveling my whole block one parking space at a time and everyone on the block seemed very happy with the arrangement.
+One year, I ended up shoveling my whole block one parking space at a time and everyone on the block seemed incredibly happy with the arrangement.
 In fact, my neighbors showed their appreciation by not shooting me.

-When I came home today, I parked right in front of my house in the very same parking spot that I had shoveled out.
+When I came home today, I parked right in front of my house in the very same parking spot that I had shoveled out this morning.
 I was surprised by my good luck to be able to park in the same place, so I just had to take a picture.
 Behold!
 I took this picture from the comfort of my front porch!

 Béisbol